Brindle dogs are some of the most popular dog breeds in the world. They are loved for their stunning coats that are often described as tiger-like.

 5. Great Dane

 We all know the Great Dane from Scooby Doo!
-But, did you know that Great Danes can also have a brindle coat.
+But did you know that Great Danes can come in 12 colors and brindle is one of them?
 However, this color pattern is quite rare.
 It does not appear as frequently as other colors, like fawn and black.

 Brindle Great Danes must have a black chevron pattern and their face must be covered with a black face mask.
 Too much or too little brindling are undesirable.